|

 If you want to make less, that’s fine too, but you might need a precise weighing scales to make sure you get the ingredients right.

-How to serve this recipe
+How to serve beehive cookies

-Great on their own or with a freshly made coffee!
+These are great on their own or with a freshly made coffee!
 Beehive Cookies are usually served with other Christmas Cookies displayed in a rows on a trays or large plates.
 They are usually left around the house, so that guests (and you!) can help themselves as and when they want to.

 We always made Christmas Cookies in advance of Christmas Day and then on 24th December in the morning arranged the cookies on the trays and displayed them in the main dinning room.
 There would be always at least one large tray with several types of cookies, which would always be replenished if they were running low!